FollowTheProcess/pytoil/docs/config.md

 !!! info

     Don't worry about giving pytoil your personal token.
-All we do with it is make HTTP GET requests to the GitHub API using your token to authenticate the requests so we can tell which repos you have on GitHub and some very basic information about them.
+All we do with it is make HTTP GET and POST requests to the GitHub API using your token to authenticate the requests.
+This is essential to pytoil's functionality and it lets us:

+    * See your repos and get some basic info about them (name, date created etc.)
+    * Create forks of other people's projects when requested (e.g. when using [checkout])

-    In fact, the only permissions pytoil needs is read repo access! :smiley:
+    In fact, the only permissions pytoil needs is repo and user access! :smiley:

 !!! note